How to Open a Dispensary in Illinois

 Financing and Business Plan for a Dispensary

-The crucial step in getting a dispensary license is to develop a business plan, which will be used to secure the necessary financial resources.
+The crucial step in getting a cannabis dispensary license is to develop a business plan, which will be used to secure the necessary financial resources.
 A solid business plan is one of the most essential tools in an entrepreneur’s toolkit.
+In general, your cannabis business plan should include the following:

 Types of Financing Available